Is It Safe to Take Fish Oil Before Surgery & Medical Procedures?

 5. Eased Effects of Anxiety

-Prior to surgery, it’s common to feel increased anxiety and fear, and more research suggests that omega-3s can help manage some of the emotional stress.
+Prior to surgery, it’s common to feel increased anxiety and fear, and more research suggests that fish oil supplements can help manage some of the emotional stress.

 In a 2018 meta-analysis, researchers demonstrated a connection between omega-3s and lowered anxiety in patients with a clinical diagnosis — with the caveat that the patients needed an effective omega-3 dose to get results (11).